 Did you know Ohio has a national park?
 Where you can see rock concerts?
-And sometimes snake orgies?
+And sometimes snake parties?

-Cuyahoga is one of the most underappreciated entities in the national parks system, probably because it doesn’t have that one distinct feature to make it a huge tourist attraction, like Old Faithful in Yellowstone or the alligators of the Everglades or the glaciers of Glacier NP.
+Cuyahoga Valley National Park is one of the most underappreciated entities in the national parks system, probably because it doesn’t have that one distinct feature to make it a huge tourist attraction, like Old Faithful in Yellowstone or the alligators of the Everglades or the glaciers of Glacier NP.

 During my visit, the house was closed for “structure stabilization work,” which I fully support after taking a walk around the house and seeing the cracks and “leaning tower” effect of some of the walls.
 It could definitely use some stabilization.

 Wildlife and Hiking Trails in Cuyahoga Valley National Park